Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 (Fowl)

-Shredded chicken creamed with walnuts and walnut oil
+Shredded chicken blended with walnuts, bread, coriander (cilantro) and garlic with walnut oil and paprika dressing

 posted: 09/01/2007